 What Is Medicare Extra Help?

-- Medicare Extra Help assists low-income seniors with prescription drug costs that aren't covered by Medicare Part D. Find out what you need to know about Medicare Extra Help.
+- Medicare Extra Help helps pay prescription drug costs that aren't covered by Medicare Part D. Find out who is eligible for Medicare Extra Help and how to enroll.

-Medicare Part D benefits do not cover every out-of-pocket cost seniors pay at the pharmacy, which can lead to potentially significant cost gaps that seniors on fixed or limited incomes may struggle to meet.
+Medicare Part D benefits do not cover every out-of-pocket cost Medicare beneficiaries pay at the pharmacy, which can lead to potentially significant cost gaps that people on fixed or limited incomes may struggle to meet.

 If you're ready to compare Medicare prescription drug plan costs, you can find plans online or call to speak with a licensed insurance agent who can help you find a plan you can afford that covers the drugs you need.

 Extra Help is available for Medicare beneficiaries with qualifying income and assets.

 Some Medicare enrollees are automatically enrolled in Extra Help.
 Medicare beneficiaries who receive Social Security Income (SSI) benefits and Medicare beneficiaries who also have Medicaid automatically get Extra Help.

 To be eligible to apply for Extra Help, beneficiaries must be enrolled in Medicare and have earned less than $20,385 in 2022 as an individual, or less than $27,465 for married couples.
 Countable assets must not exceed $15,510 for an individual applying alone, or $30,950 for a married couple.
 Income may be from any source, but countable assets refers to a limited range of personal property.

 The Social Security Administration does not count certain assets toward beneficiaries’ limits.